jessieallen01/nRF52833-SDK-ECG/README.md

 This repository is associated with BME 554 and is solely for educational purposes.

-Imported from GitLab Access the ecg project file to learn more!
+Access the ecg project file to learn more!
+Imported from GitLab.